lazydog0/pthbetter-crawler/README.md

 At this point you may execute the following command:

-    $ whatbetter
+    $ redbetter

-And you will receive a notification stating that you should edit the configuration file \~/.whatbetter/config (if you're lucky).
+And you will receive a notification stating that you should edit the configuration file \~/.redbetter/config (if you're lucky).

 Configuration
 -------------

 You've made it far!
 Congratulations.
 Open up the file
-\~/.whatbetter/config in a text editor.
+\~/.redbetter/config in a text editor.
 You're going to see something like this:

-    [whatcd]
+    [redacted]
     username =
     password =
     data_dir =